Brightness and rust

 Thanks to Steve Goodman, turn-of-the-millennium dubstep is hardly a memory.

-Experimental musician Valerio Tricoli has much to say on "Miseri Lares," but "what?" is the question.
+Experimental musician Valerio Tricoli has lots to say on "Miseri Lares," but meaning is elusive.

 Madlib and Freddie Gibbs, YG, and Chimurenga Renaissance make it a hip-hop spring.